MiniFate/MiniFate/_chapters/00-outline.md

 > {:.key-def}
 > | Conflict: | `The Pirate King has Vanished Without a Trace` |
 >
 > Who is the Pirate King?
 What authority does he hold?
-What happened to him?
-Alex, Barry, and the GM all start thinking about possible answers to those questions.
+What happened to him? {TBYPlayer}, {NakaPlayer}, and the GM all start thinking about possible answers to those questions.

 ### Character Creation